shemeshg/pass-simple-mdbook/src/install_linux.md

 # Ubuntu specific

+If you are using other distro like `Fedora`, you can extract the contents of the `.deb` file and run the executable. since the `.deb` file is already `qt-deployed`.

 1. Download the deb file and install

 1. Install dependencies if compile yourself (not using the deb file)